-Three problems related to other fuel system have been reported for the 2004 Chrysler Sebring.
+Two problems related to other fuel system have been reported for the 2005 Chrysler Sebring.
 The most recently reported issues are listed below.
 Please also check out the statistics and reliability analysis of the 2005 Chrysler Sebring based on all problems reported for the 2005 Sebring.

 Fuse 8 under hood, 20a fuse.
 Chrysler has a couple of branch circuits downstream of this and collectively an increased load condition causes an overload on startup only.
 Instant burn fuse cant cope.
 The problem is design, there are 4 circuits fed downstream on that fuse, if the collected load builds some resistance it will exceed the capacity of the fuse.
 I am currently changing the fuse daily just to start my car and go.
 And sometimes have to change it again before leaving my destination.
 I did some research online by resulting to google and there are countless other people with this same problem.
 I was told not to put a larger fuse in there for it may catch fire because of not allowing the fuse to blow when it needs to blow.
 It seems to be a problem with Chrysler set up and to be not actually anything broken with my car.
 What do I do?.